 Victims of domestic abuse

-This information is to assist victims of domestic abuse with their housing options.
+This information is to assist female and male victims of domestic abuse with their housing options.

 Domestic abuse includes any incident of threatening behaviour, violence or abuse.
 The abuse can be psychological, physical, social, financial, or emotional.
 Domestic abuse can happen between two people who are or were intimate partners or family members, regardless of their gender or sexuality.